 On April 24, 1898, Spain declared war on the United States, which days earlier had passed a resolution supporting Cuba’s independence.
 The United States issued its own declaration on April 25, making it retroactive to April 21.
-On the anniversary of the Spanish-American War’s outbreak, explore six surprising facts about the 10-week conflict.
+Explore six surprising facts about the 10-week conflict.

 1. We remember the Maine, but we don’t understand it.